idthings/idengine/README.md

 ### Project Goals
 * an easy to deploy identity and authentication infrastructure service
-* pragmatic approach focused on improving many rather than perfecting the few
-* encourage dynamic credential automation within applications and infrastructure
+* encourage dynamic credential automation for applications and infrastructure
-* develop a simple yet robust implementation
+* develop a simple and understandable implementation

 ### Audience
 * IoT hackers and makers, idEngine easily scales to millions of credentials (or use idThings.io)